ropensci/roweb3/content/blog/2022-06-16-why-bother-writing-an-api-client/index.md

 One of the most difficult aspect with API R packages (or any R package really, but even more so here) is to strike the right balance on the complexity/flexibility trade-off.
 In an attempt to simplify things, you might end up:

 -   obscuring errors returned by the API.
-This typically happens when you indiscriminately catch all HTTP errors (e.g., by using [`httr::http_error()`](https://httr.r-lib.org/reference/http_error.html)) and return a generic error message while each HTTP code has a precise meaning about what went wrong.
+This typically happens when you indiscriminately catch all [HTTP errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) (e.g., by using [`httr::http_error()`](https://httr.r-lib.org/reference/http_error.html)) and return a generic error message while each HTTP code has a precise meaning about what went wrong (see for example, [qualtRics' `qualtrics_response_code()` function](https://github.com/ropensci/qualtRics/blob/7d1e80ca20cb3d07cf7cfce3b0154b86c2113689/R/utils.R#L10) which returns custom errors in function of the HTTP error).
 -   validating the inputs in an overly strict way, and thereby preventing the user from sending potentially valid requests.
 -   returning a truncated output.
 This could arise when you insist on returning a clean, rectangular data where the API returns deeply nested data.
 It might be tempting to drop some information you don't deem useful but that users might be interested in (e.g., <https://github.com/ropensci-archive/rromeo/issues/48>).